dakusui/jcunit/README.md

 # First test with JCUnit
 Below is JCUnit's most basic example 'QuadraticEquationSolver.java'.
-Just by running QuadraticEquationSolverTest.java as a usual JUnit test, JCUnit will automatically generate test cases based on '@FactorLevels' annotations.
+Just by running QuadraticEquationSolverTest.java as a usual JUnit test, JCUnit will automatically generate test cases based on '@FactorField' annotations.

 ## QuadraticEquationSolver program example
 To understand JCUnit's functions, let's test 'QuadraticEquationSolver.java' program, which solves 'quadratic equations' using a formula.